dlaynes/bon-voyage/README.md

 Based on mobx-react-boilerplate

-Dec 2020: This uses an old version of React, if you are learning React, read about ES6/7, functional components and hooks instead.
+Dec 2020: This uses an old version of React, if you are learning about it, read about ES6/7, functional components and hooks instead.